 Meet our staff

-Thushara is a registered Psychologist who completed her Bachelor of Psychology (honours) degree in 2008 and a Master of Clinical Neuropsychology in 2014, both at Macquarie University.
+Thushara is a registered Psychologist, completing her Bachelor of Psychology (honours) in 2008 and a Master of Clinical Neuropsychology in 2014, both at Macquarie University.
 Since 2009, Thushara has been involved in reading research and remediation through the Department of Cognitive Science.
-She also has over 10 years of experience working closely with children and adolescents including those with reading difficulties, autism, and acquired brain injuries.
+She has over 10 years of experience working closely with children and adolescents including those with reading difficulties, autism, and acquired brain injuries.

 Elena Badcock, Clinician - Assessment

 Elena completed her Masters in Psychology (Applied Developmental & Educational) at the University of Western Australia in 2006.
 Since graduating she has worked as a Psychologist (Disability Services Commission, Western Australia) and in research roles (Oxford University, University College London, La Trobe University, and Macquarie University).
 She has experience working with very young children and adolescents including those with autism, hearing and language impairments, as well as children with reading difficulties.

 In her role at the Clinic, Elena is responsible for the assessment of children, teenagers and adults with reading and spelling difficulties.
 Elena is interested in the many facets of child development, and working to support children and their families through the challenges that affect everyday life.

 Deanna holds a Bachelor of Psychology (Honours) and Master of Research and is currently completing her PhD at Macquarie University.
 Her research investigates the relationship between children’s reading ability and their emotional health.
 Deanna has experience working with children who have reading and spelling difficulties and anxiety disorders.